SystemsApproach/tcpcc/tcp_ip.rst

 connection-oriented service is implemented by an end-to-end transport protocol running on the end hosts.
-There is no connection setup phase implemented within the network (corresponding, for example, to establishing a virtual circuit), and as a consequence, there is not way for individual routers to pre-allocate buffer space to active connections.
+There is no connection setup phase implemented within the network (corresponding, for example, to establishing a virtual circuit), and as a consequence, there is no mechanism for individual routers to pre-allocate buffer space to active connections.

 However, the lack of an explicit connection setup phase does not imply that routers must be completely unaware of end-to-end connections.
-IP packets are switched independently, but it is usually the case that a stream of packets between a particular pair of hosts flows through a particular set of routers.
+IP packets are switched independently, but it is usually the case that a stream of packets between a given pair of hosts flows through a particular set of routers.
 This idea of a *flow*—a sequence of packets sent between a source/destination pair and following the same route through the network—is an important abstraction in the context of